stela2502/ScanpyAutoAnalyzer/README.md

 # Aurora users

 This library is installed in the singularity image SingSingCell/1.1 on aurora-ls2.
-To use this I at the moment use command lines like this:
+To use this I use command lines like this at the moment:

 ```
 singularity exec -B/projects:/projects -B/local:/mnt /projects/fs1/common/software/SingSingCell/1.1/SingleCells_v1.1.sif ScanpyAnalysis.py  -i /projects/fs3/stefanl/YangLiu/GSE150774 -r -m -o /projects/fs3/stefanl/YangLiu/GSE150774/GSE150774_AutoAnalysis -n NoRiboNoMito
 ```

-This script at the moment still runs on the frontend, but can easily be moved to the blades by putting this command line into a sbatch script.
+This script runs on the frontend, but can easily be moved to the blades by putting this command line into a sbatch script (untested).

 ## more info